 Under Delaware law, there are no statutory criteria or qualifications for directors.
 The Board has prescribed no criteria or qualifications at this time.
 The Nominating and Corporate Governance Committee does not have a formal policy with regard to the consideration of director candidates.
-As such, there is no formal policy relative to diversity, although as noted below, it is one of many factors that the Nominating and Corporate Governance Committee has the discretion to factor into its decision-making.
-This discretion would extend to how the Nominating and Corporate Governance Committee might define diversity in a particular instance - whether in terms of background, viewpoint, experience, education, race, gender, national origin or other considerations.
-However, our Nominating and Corporate Governance Committee acts under the guidance of our Corporate Governance Guidelines approved by the Board of Directors and posted on our website at www.rollins.com under the section titled "Governance Documents."
+The Nominating and Corporate Governance Committee has discretion in its decision-making.
+This discretion would extend to how the Nominating and Corporate Governance Committee might consider a director candidate in a particular instance - whether in terms of background, viewpoint, experience, education, demographics, gender, national origin or other considerations.
+However, our Nominating and Corporate Governance Committee acts under the guidance of our Corporate Governance Guidelines approved by the Board of Directors and posted on our website at www.rollins.com under the section titled "Investor Relations - Governance - Governance Documents."